MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

     This solution is a temporary solution that holds the existing data model and components that are present during the upgrade.
 By removing this solution, you remove all the fields and components that are no longer used.
 In this way, you help simplify the interface and make integration and extension easier.

- ### Validate Common scenarios
+ ### Validate common scenarios
- Along with validation of your specific customizations, it is recommended that customers review supported business processes across the applications including but not limited to creation of sales entities such as quotes and contracts, creation of projects with work breakdown structures and approval of actuals.
+When you validate your specific customizations, we recommend that you also review the business processes that are supported across the applications.
+This includes, but isn't limited to creating sales entities such as quotes and contracts and creating projects with work breakdown structures and approval of actuals.

 ## Major changes between Project Service Automation and Project Operations